uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 *****************************************

-The visual editor provides a "what you see is what you get" (WYSIWYG) interface that allows you to format text by clicking the formatting buttons at the top of the editor.
+The visual editor provides a "what you see is what you get" (WYSIWYG) interface that allows you to format text by selecting the formatting buttons at the top of the editor.

 .. image:: ../../../shared/building_and_running_chapters/Images/HTMLEditor.png
- :alt: Image of the HTML component editor
+ :alt: An image of the HTML component editor in Studio.
+ :width: 600

 .. note::
   The visual editor is not available for :ref:`course handouts <Adding Course Updates and Handouts>`.